CecileRottner/BranchPrice_UCP/doc/pricing_algo.md

 ## Pricing algorithm classes

-* CplexPricingAlgo : class for solving unit/site subproblems with frontal Cplex Defines the following methods:
+* CplexPricingAlgo : class for solving unit/site subproblems with frontal Cplex.
+It defines the following methods:
   * **updateObjCoeficients**: takes new dual costs as input and updates the subproblem objective function
   * **findUpDownPlan**: launches Cplex to find a minimum reduced cost column